devchallenges-io/curriculum/2-responsive-web/1-html-css/6-css-unit.md

 ---
 seo:
-  title: "Mastering CSS Units: Guide to px, em, rem & More"
+  title: "CSS Units: Guide to px, em, rem & More"
   description: "Master CSS units like px, em, rem, and viewport units to create flexible, scalable, and accessible web layouts.
 Learn best practices now!"
 faqs:
   - What are absolute length units in CSS?